NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 Columns
 ~~~~~~~~~~~~~~
 The columns in this panel represent the Rule Severity Category, Rule Id, Rule Title, and aggregated Review Columns for Open (O), Not a Finding (NF), Not Applicable (NA), Not Reviewed (NR), Submitted, Rejected, and Accepted.

 Additional Columns and filtering options are available by clicking the column headers.
+Column selections will persist for the Collection across user sessions.

+.. thumbnail:: /assets/images/collection-workspace-checklist-ages.png
+      :width: 50%
+      :show_caption: True
+      :title: Column Selection

+|

 Rule Info Panel